June 18, 2024

 “When you put away three toys, you can watch one more episode.”

 Doing this changes the reason for the extra screen time.
-It's not in response to the tantrum.
-It's in response to the following through with your request.
+It’s not in response to the tantrum.
+It’s in response to following through with your request.
 For example, if your child can put away three toys, they will receive what they want for complying with your request.

 Simple request examples: Give me a hug, Take a deep breath, Touch your nose, Get back in your bed, Pick up three toys, etc. These are EASY things for your child to do.
 If they cannot comply with those, then maybe they are having a meltdown instead of a tantrum!